Last Updated on December 11, 2022 by Peralta

 This tiny metal loop acts as the door switch for the detergent dispenser.
 The electricity supply causes this loop to bend away from the latch.
 This, in turn, breaks the contact and causes the dispenser door to open and dispense detergent.

-When the power supply is cut off, the loop will bend back towards the latch.
+The loop will bend towards the latch when the power supply is cut off.
 It will close the contact and shut the dispenser door.
 Any fault with this bi-metallic switch will cause the detergent dispenser to malfunction.

 5. Detergent Dispenser Cover